 Mock-up image of iPhone 6 by ADR Studio

 Apple have sent out their official invite to a major media event as shown below.
 The date is September 9, and as always it’s surrounded by secrecy.
 But without a doubt, this is going to be where they’ll unveil the new iPhone 6.

-Although the new iPhone’s features are kept top secret by Apple until its release, the internet is full of rumors and leaks.
-I’ve been trawling through this information to find out what to expect from the iPhone 6, specifically with regards to the camera and photography.
+The internet is full of rumors and leaks about the new iPhone.
+And I’ve been trawling through this information to find out what to expect from the iPhone 6, specifically with regards to the camera and photography.

 While many of these rumors may prove to be correct, we never really know until Apple officially release the new product… but you don’t have long to wait now!